MinBZK/max-regel-book/src/factsets.md

 As you can see here the actual value is wrapped in a term, that is wrapped in a fact, that is contained in a fact set with part name "result".
 That is a lot of wrapping, but it is the only data structure you'll ever have to deal with.
 No other datastructures, such as lists/arrays, maps/dictionaries, tuples, you name it, are used on the level of the rule engine.
 And that makes clicking them together, staying in the same "realm of thought", much easier.

+> [!WARNING]
+> From here it become a bit dry... skip to rules if you want. implementation details.

 ## Basic operations: what fact sets can do

-Without having defined yet how we can create rules on this data container yet, we can define some useful functions for fact sets.
+Without having defined yet how we can create rules on our fact sets yet, we can define some useful functions for fact sets.
 Those will be the basic functionality we can rely on when building larger chunks of logic.

 Operations on fact sets:

+> [!WARNING]
+> [] -> list of ...

 | function name    | argument  | returns  | description                                                           |
 |------------------|-----------|----------|-----------------------------------------------------------------------|